 Manual Therapy & Fibromyalgia

-When starting your treatment path at Colorado Fibromyalgia Center, your introduction to the manual therapy healing process begins with Dr. Dean Wright DC.
-The main goal when starting out treatment is to slowly sensitize the body to become comfortable with manual therapies, which have proven to be effective in the reduction of fibromyalgia pain symptoms.
+When starting your treatment path at Colorado Fibromyalgia Center, your introduction to the manual therapy healing process begins with Dr. Debra Parker DC.
+The main goal when starting out treatment is to slowly sensitize the body to become comfortable with manual therapies, which have proven to be effective in the reduction of Fibromyalgia pain symptoms.

-The manual therapy treatment process that we take with fibromyalgia patients highly depends on the initial exam, where we ask questions about medical history and current pain levels to determine what therapies our patients.
-Depending on his initial findings, Dr. Wright will create a strategy using a combination of different manipulation techniques that will benefit pain symptoms, and not be overwhelming for the patient.
+The manual therapy treatment process that we take with Fibromyalgia patients highly depends on the initial exam, where we ask questions about medical history and current pain levels to determine what therapies our patients.
+Depending on his initial findings, Dr. Parker will create a strategy using a combination of different manipulation techniques that will benefit pain symptoms, and not be overwhelming for the patient.